The Convention on the Rights of the Child can further gender equality

 States committed to taking “effective and appropriate measures with a view to abolishing traditional practices prejudicial to the health of children.”

-Despite this child marriage and female genital mutilation (FGM) are happening across every continent except Antarctica, causing long term health implications throughout a girl’s life.
+Despite this child marriage and female genital mutilation (FGM) is happening across every continent except Antarctica, causing long term health implications throughout a girl’s life.
 States, including the US*, are failing to protect girls from these harmful practices.
 The US is the only country in the world that hasn’t actually ratified the CRC, all the more reason to call on them directly to protect girls.

 States committed to working together to protect children from sexual exploitation and trafficking